What is Arborea? A Natural History of the Trees of Henfield (& Guests from Afar) A Community Submission Project

 Guest entries from trees further abroad are welcomed too and may perhaps flavour your thoughts on some of those more local...
 So whether you're in the next county or country - please send us impressions of characterful local trees to complement and offer contrast to our local Henfield selection.

 The project was started by Robert Gordon of the Friends of Henfield Museum in 2019.
-In future, we intend to select our favourite submissions for a greeting card set, prints and a book.
+In future, we intend to select our favourite submissions for displays and print.
 It is intended that proceeds will be donated to the Sussex Wildlife Trust and the Friends of Henfield Museum.